Rupok-Koiry/DocCare-Health-Service/README.md

 - DocCare website is created with Firebase, React & Bootstrap framework
 - This website is very much easy navigating for the website visitors
-- Registered user can book appoinment with the specialized doctors
+- Registered user can book appointment with the specialized doctors
 - Registered user will be notified via email if there are any special update
 - Visitors can find out the latest news about their health care